patrickbucher/algorithms/diary.md

 I finished with implementing linear search, binary addition and conversion in Erlang; now on towards Clojure, then I'll tackle the next sub-chapter.

+With Clojure, I first needed to get the structure of the test and library code right.
+Having done that, I implemented the functions to test two vectors for equality, and to generate lists of random elements.
+There are two things I need to do:

+1. Decide for a data structure to use (list or vector), or just use a generic sequence instead.
+(Vectors seem the better choice for shifting around elements by index.)
+2. I need to re-implement the random list generator function in terms of a `iterate` and `take`, which will yield much shorter code.

+But that's for tomorrow.

 # 2023-08-04 (Fr)

 I started with the Erlang implementation of the sorting helper functions.
 But